 Red Lake Nation College offers high school sophomores, juniors, and seniors access to college-level courses through the Postsecondary Enrollment Options (PSEO) program.
 Students who rank in the upper 25% of their graduating class are eligible to enroll in 100-level courses to meet their high school graduation requirements, often starting with FYEX 1100 - First-Year Experience.
 Sophomores may only enroll in career or technical education courses.
+Students who don't rank in the top 25% may still be eligible if they receive a recommendation letter from a high school counselor or administrator.
 The PSEO program covers the cost of tuition, fees, and books.
-PSEO students cannot take developmental courses (numbered below 100).
+PSEO students cannot take developmental courses (numbered below 1000).